The A. M. Ghost Building

 Backstory and Context

-The Ghost Building was named after Allen M Ghost.
-He was a well-known real estate developer in Denver during the late 19th and early 20th centuries.
-In 1887, Ghost purchased land in the Highlands and divided the land in plots to sell.
-A streetcar line was in the works for that area, so the plots sold fast.
+The Ghost Building was named after Allen M. Ghost, well known real estate developer in Denver during the late 19th and early 20th centuries.
+In 1887, Ghost purchased land in the Highlands and divided the land into plots to sell.
+At the time a streetcar line was in development for the upcoming neighborhood so the various plots sold at an incredible pace.
 This area is now known as the Ghost Historic District in the Highlands.
-Ghost later went on to build this structure at 15th & Glenarm in 1889. the building was located there until 1979 when it was deconstructed brick by brick and placed into storage.

-The original architect was Colorado local, William Lang.
-He is best-known as the architect of the Molly Brown House in Capitol Hill.
-The Ghost Building is Lang's only commercial building from the turn of the century that remains.
-However, the building is not in its original location.
+In 1889 Ghost went on to build this structure at 15th and Glenarm in 1889 where it was located until 1979 when it was deconstructed brick by brick.
+The original architect for the building was Colorado local, William Lang.
+Lang was best known as the architect of the Molly Brown House in Capitol Hill.
+The Ghost Building is Lang’s only commercial building from the turn of the century that remains.

-“If they can move London Bridge to Lake Havasu," Congleton remarked, "we certainly can move the Ghost Building”
+“If they can move London Bridge to Lake Havasu, we certainly can move the Ghost Building”

 - Parker, Penny .
 "Ghost Building made its way to 18th St." The Denver Post (Denver) February 22nd 2011. https://www.denverpost.com/2011/02/21/parker-ghost-building-made-its-way-to-18th-street/

 - DiPierro, Amy.
 Historic office building finds a new Canadian owner, Business Denver.
 August 10th 2017.
 Accessed June 19th 2020. https://businessden.com/2017/08/10/historic-office-building-finds-new-canadian-owner/.